Buying A House In 2022: A Step-By-Step How-To

 Willingness To Live In One Place

 A mortgage can be a 30-year-long commitment.
 Though you don’t need to live in your home for the entirety of your mortgage term, it’s still a big decision.
 When you own a home, it’s more difficult to move.
-Unless you’re buying a second home, you might need to sell your current home first, which can take time.
+Unless you’re buying a second home or investment property, you might need to sell your current home first, which can take time.

 Decide whether you’re ready to live in your current area for at least a few more years.
 Consider your career goals, family obligations and more.
 Each of these factors will play a major role in the type of home you buy and where you set up your primary residence.